adamjshook/trino/docs/src/main/sphinx/connector/redis.rst

 Only Redis string and hash value types are supported; sets and zsets cannot be queried from Trino.

-The connector requires Redis 2.8.0 or later.
+The connector is tested against Redis 2.8.x and 6.2.x, but any intermediate or newer versions are expected to work.

 Configuration
 -------------